symfony/symfony-docs/reference/configuration/framework.rst

 .. seealso::

-    You can read "`HTTP Host header attacks`_" for more information about these kinds of attacks.
+    You can read `HTTP Host header attacks`_ for more information about these kinds of attacks.

 The Symfony :method:`Request::getHost() <Symfony\\Component\\HttpFoundation\\Request::getHost>`